 Plus, for more than 25 years, Monika has regularly attended programs, lectures and seminars which have served to increase her knowledge of San Francisco and California.
 She continues to attend special exhibits about local history, art, architecture, politics and economics.
 In addition, she has assembled a home library of books, articles, artifacts and other items, focusing on San Francisco, the Bay Area and California, much of which has been useful research material for her tours, talks and published works.

-Monika is a member of Authors’ Alliance, the Institute for Historical Study, the Mechanics’ Institute Library, the Monterey Museum of Art, San Francisco (architectural) Heritage, the Film Noir Fdtn. and the San Francisco History Association.
-She’s also a supporter of KQED, the Society of California Pioneers and the Friends of the Urban Forest.
+Monika is a member of Authors’ Alliance, the Institute for Historical Study, the Mechanics’ Institute, the Monterey Museum of Art, SF MOMA, San Francisco (architectural) Heritage, the Film Noir Fdtn. and the San Francisco History Association.
+She’s also a supporter of KQED, the League of Women Voters, the Society of California Pioneers and the Friends of the Urban Forest.

 Hmm . . . is she doing anything else in connection with her tours???